webforj/webforj-docs/docs/components/spinner-loading-busy/loading-busy.md

 ## Basics

-Creating both `Loading` and `BusyIndicator` components in a webforJ application involves a straightforward process.
-These components are used to display an overlay, signaling to users that the system is busy or processing an action.
+Creating both `Loading` and `BusyIndicator` components in a webforJ application is a straightforward process.

 The simplest way to create a `Loading` component is by initializing it without any additional settings.
 By default, this will display a basic spinner over its parent content.
 However, you can also provide a message for more context.